Autianic/clockworkpi-linux/README.md

 panel patches can't be used with the uConsole.
 They are still included here and can be chosen with some adjustments of the PKGBUILD file of the Linux package.

-If you experience problems with the build process, let me know.
-Errors should be something of the type like mismatching paths or checksums, so if these occur, you might be able to fix these easily.

 Based on Yatli's https://github.com/yatli/arch-linux-arm-clockworkpi-a06.git which in turn is based on Armbian's https://github.com/armbian/build.git